JPho-source/Occupancy-Detection-Modeling-of-Bee-Species/README.md

 # Occupancy-Detection Modeling

-This repository contains the code and data used for the application for Occupancy Detection Modeling (ODM) using participatory science data from the paper:
+This repository contains the code and data used for Occupancy Detection Modeling (ODM) using participatory science data from the paper:

 > "Effects of habitat complexity on urban bee occupancy eclipse those of urbanization and flower diversity"